Samuellyworld/video-player/README.md

 ## Play/Pause

-in the script.js there is a function written with an event to toggle this and also manipulate the play/pause icon when 'click' on. also an event 'ended' to noice when the video end so as to toggle the play/pause function when it did.
+in the script.js there is a function written with an event to toggle this and also manipulate the play/pause icon when 'click' on. also an event 'ended' to notice when the video end so as to toggle the play/pause function when it does.

 ## Progress Bar